nzeemin/ukncbtl-wasm/README.md

 https://nzeemin.github.io/ukncbtl-online.html

 ### Emulator files
-The following files are the result of the compilation:
+This is the files needed to run the emulator, the following files are the result of the compilation, plus the static keyboard image:
 * `emul.js`
 * `emul.wasm`
 * `emul.html`
 * `index.html`
+* `keyboard.png`

 To make it work you have to put the files on web server; WebAssembly will not work just from a file opened in a browser.